peiciwu/CarND-Vehicle-Detection/writeup_report.md

 Note that the region is hard coded which can only work on the project video.
 A better approach is needed.

-Here's an example result showing the heatmap from a series of frames of video after multi-scaling, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the resulting bounding boxes overlaid on the last frame after six frames of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image13]

 ---